-Our expert mortgage brokers are highly experienced and ready to discuss your requirements.
+Our expert mortgage advisors Kent are highly experienced and ready to discuss your requirements.
 Get in touch to arrange a free no obligation telephone consultation on 0800 8620 840 or fill in our contact form.

 Getting a mortgage is one of the biggest financial decisions you’ll make in your life, therefore it’s very important you get it right.

 What’s more, the mortgage market is immensely competitive, there are lots of different lenders and a range of products and rates and this can naturally create lots of stress and uncertainty.

 In this article, we briefly explore the role of a mortgage broker and discuss why you should use a broker to arrange your mortgage.

 What is a mortgage broker?

 A mortgage broker is an individual or company that acts as an intermediary between you and a mortgage lender.
 Mortgage brokers will work with you and offer you regulated advice on mortgage products that suit you best.
 They can help with first time mortgages or support you to release equity and or reduce your monthly mortgage repayments via a remortgage.
 Mortgage brokers, also known as financial advisers are regulated by the Financial Conduct Authority.

 Why use a mortgage broker?